PhantomDraft/phantomdraft.github.io/content/en/posts/2024 wrap-up-notable releases and events.md

 ## Color of the Year

-Pantone chose Peach Fuzz (link).
+Pantone chose Peach Fuzz.

 ## In Memoriam

 Who passed away in 2024?
 Sadly, many notable figures:

-Alain Delon and Phil Donahue, both on August 18.
+ * Alain Delon and Phil Donahue, both on August 18.
-Maggie Smith on September 27.
+ * Maggie Smith on September 27.
-Former U.S. President Jimmy Carter, the longest-living president, passed away at age 100 on December 20.
+ * Former U.S. President Jimmy Carter, the longest-living president, passed away at age 100 on December 20.

  ## Looking Ahead

  I’ll share my expectations for 2025 in a future post.

  Happy New Year! 🎉